Child Care, Dependent Care Tax Credit

 This tax credit for daycare expenses is a nonrefundable credit, meaning it will not be part of your tax refund and will only pay any taxes owed.
 For example, if you owe $1,000 in federal taxes but then claim this credit for $2,000, you will effectively reduce your taxes to $0, eliminating the remaining money.

-However, for 2021 only, it is fully refundable.
+However, for 2021 only, it was fully refundable.
 Use the tool to determine your credit amount and see details below the tool.

 Childcare Tax Credit - CAREucator Tool Learn more about this tax credit